thomasebsmith/naive/README.md

 #### Known Issues
 - Naive's open dialog does not appear when there is no focused window.
-- Syntax highlighting does not work when inserting links in Markdown.
 - The current project is only remembered for one window.
-- Rehighlighting text isn't guaranteed to keep the text the same.
-- Inserting text sometimes messes up line breaks.
+- Many of the Edit menu items don't work (e.g. Paste and Match Styles, Delete).
+- Some UI elements act like regular text (they can be selected).

 #### Project TODOs
+- Add cursor movement via clicking and dragging.
 - Consider fast-inserting text without rehighlighting and rehighlighting when time is available.
 - Add true end-of-line insertion (including at the end of the file).